Miami Domestic Violence Lawyer

 - Police Misconduct: If the police officers who arrested you engaged in misconduct, such as conducting an illegal search or seizure, your defense attorney can use this to challenge the evidence against you.

-Domestic Violence Rehabilitation Resources in Miami, Florida
+Miami Domestic Violence Rehabilitation Resources

 - Lotus House: A non-profit organization that provides shelter, support, and services to women and children affected by domestic violence in Miami.